 Your task is to create a brand color palette—a collection of colors that reflect and enhance your brand.
 The palette can be as simple or as complex as you like.
 Some brands will use only one accent color, teaming this with black and white for contrast (European airline Easyjet is an example of a one-color brand, using just orange, teamed with white, in their advertising).
 Others might have a more complex spectrum of colors, which gives the brand identity a little more flexibility.

-Start by identifying your primary brand color—usually this is the main color which is used on your logo design—then choose a few other colors which complement this and work well when paired together.
+Most branding tips online will tell you to start by identifying your primary brand color—usually this is the main color which is used on your logo design—then choose a few other colors which complement this and work well when paired together.
 You can lift colors from your logo design, from another logo you admire (perhaps in a similar industry to your brand), or from an image which you feel resonates with the personality of the brand.
 If you’re designing a brand for a business which will be used by a large number of employees it’s also a wise idea to identify matching hues of each of your brand colors.
 Use our handy free online color matcher to search for the right color palette for your brand identity.

 Branded Shapes and Graphic Elements